Fake Martin Lewis ads

 Unfortunately, Martin's face isn't just being falsely used online.
 There's also a whole host of cold-call companies and door-to-door salespeople posing as MoneySavingExpert and dropping Martin's name into their sales pitch.

-Often, despite our best efforts, nothing is done about it, and the ads remain in the public domain.
-In April 2018, Martin sued Facebook in a landmark campaigning defamation lawsuit after 1,000s of scam adverts appeared on the site abusing his name or image.
-He settled the lawsuit in Jan 2019 after agreeing with Facebook on a major two-pronged action plan to fight the problem; that it would donate £3m to set up a new anti-scams project and create a scam ads reporting tool supported by a dedicated team, unique to Facebook in the UK.
+• Martin sued Facebook in 2018.
+This was a landmark campaigning defamation lawsuit after 1,000s of scam adverts appeared on the site abusing his name or image.
+He settled the lawsuit in 2019 after agreeing with Facebook on a major two-pronged action plan to fight the problem: that it would donate £3m to set up a new anti-scams project and create a scam ads reporting tool supported by a dedicated team, unique to Facebook in the UK.

-As a direct result of the lawsuit, in July 2019, Citizens Advice Scams Action launched, providing one-on-one help for consumers who are worried they’re being scammed and those who have already lost money.
+• Citizens Advice Scams action launched in 2019.
+This was a direct result of Martin's lawsuit.
+Citizens Advice Scams Action provides one-on-one help for consumers who are worried they’re being scammed and those who have already lost money.

-Facebook also launched its new tool, which will help users flag ads easily and quickly and alert a new, dedicated team of specialists to review and take down violating ads and investigate trends.
+• Facebook launches new tool.
+This tool helps users flag ads easily and quickly and alerts a dedicated team of specialists to review and take down violating ads and investigate trends.

-We have also made inroads with other major tech companies, including Google and Verizon (which owns Yahoo).
+• Inroads with other major tech companies.
+This includes Google and Verizon (which owns Yahoo).
 We report any ads we suspect to be shown by these companies, though it’s a lot more difficult to tell whose ads they are.

 If you've been taken in by one of the many false ads out there, you're not the first and you are not alone.
 Here's what to do:

-If you wish to seek further advice, contact Citizens Advice Scams Action through the website, or call its online scams helpline on 0300 330 3003.
-Alternatively, you can contact the Financial Conduct Authority's helpline on 0800 111 6768.
+4. If you wish to seek further help, contact Citizens Advice (England and Wales) or Citizens Advice Scotland.
+Alternatively, you can contact the Financial Conduct Authority's helpline on 0800 111 6768 (UK-wide).

-You can find all this advice and more in our full Scams guide.
+You can find all this advice and more, including ways to try getting back money that you've sent to a scammer, in our full Stop scams guide.

 Thanks to all the MoneySavers who've warned us about these fake ads so far.
 If you have been taken in by a fake advert and want to tell us about it, please let us know at fakead@moneysavingexpert.com, and remember to include a screenshot where possible.

-This is the first incarnation of this guide.
+Feedback is welcome.
 Please give us feedback, suggest improvements and share your tips in the fake Martin ads forum thread.

 Spotted out of date info/broken links?
 Email: brokenlink@moneysavingexpert.com